Introducing SketchMind: AI-Powered Lessons That Think Out Loud

 How it works

+SketchMind is an AI tutoring platform that renders lessons as a live stream of visual and audio events onto an infinite whiteboard canvas.
 Every lesson is a sequence of commands delivered over a stream.
-Each command tells the whiteboard to do something specific:
+Each command tells the canvas to do something specific:

-• draw — assembles an SVG diagram from streamed chunks, revealing it only when complete
+- draw — assembles an animated SVG diagram from streamed chunks, revealing it only when complete

-• speak — plays narration in sync with the visuals
+- speak — plays ElevenLabs voice narration in sync with the visuals

 The result feels less like reading documentation and more like sitting next to someone who’s thinking out loud.